guvdsz/project-spark/README.md

 - ➕ Add and remove technologies you are proficient in
 - 💡 Get personalized project ideas based on the technologies you know
-- 🧭 Smooth scrolling to the project ideas section
 - 📱 Responsive design for mobile and desktop

 ## 🛠️ Technologies Used